rustx/neovim-config/README.md

 sudo apt install neovim
 ```

-More informations to install neovim can be found on the [project Github Page](https://github.com/neovim/neovim/wiki/Installing-Neovim)
+More information to install neovim can be found on the [project Github Page](https://github.com/neovim/neovim/wiki/Installing-Neovim)

 ### Plugin installation